Michelson-Morley experiment, Doppler effect, aberration of light and the aether concept: Introduction

 In 1927 Michelson confessed at a meeting in Pa\-sa\-de\-na in the presence of H.A.
-Lorentz: \begin{enumerate} \item[ ] `Talking in terms of the beloved old aether (which is now abandoned, though I personally still cling a little to it), [...]' \citep[][p.\,342]{Mic28}. \end{enumerate} Finally \citet[][p.\,906]{Dir51} wrote in a letter to Nature: \begin{enumerate} \item[ ] `If one examines the question in the light of present-day knowledge, one finds that the {\ae}ther is no longer ruled out by relativity, and good reasons can now be advanced for postulating an {\ae}ther.' \end{enumerate} Considering these statements, it is only appropriate to revisit the relationship of the mathematical formulation of the STR and its physical contents as well as to reconsider the aether concept in this paper.
-We will denote our laboratory system with~S. It contains physical devices, such as rods, clocks, photons\footnote{\citet[][p.\,133]{Ein05a} used the expression ,,Energiequanten''.
+Lorentz: \begin{enumerate} \item[ ] { `Talking in terms of the beloved old aether (which is now abandoned, though I personally still cling a little to it), [...]' \citep[][p.\,342]{Mic28}.} \end{enumerate} \citet[][p.\,906]{Dir51} wrote in a letter to Nature: \begin{enumerate} \item[ ] { `If one examines the question in the light of present-day knowledge, one finds that the {\ae}ther is no longer ruled out by relativity, and good reasons can now be advanced for postulating an {\ae}ther.'} \end{enumerate} and \citet{Bui58} stated in the summary: \begin{enumerate} \item[ ] { `There is therefore no alternative to the ether hypothesis.'} \end{enumerate} Considering these statements, it is only appropriate to revisit the relationship of the mathematical formulation of the STR and its physical contents as well as to reconsider the aether concept in this paper.
+We will denote our laboratory system with~S. It contains physical devices, such as rods, clocks, photon\footnote{\citet{Ein05a} used the expressions ,,Energiequanten'' (energy quanta) and ,,Lichtquant'' (light quantum).
 The name ``photon'' was later coined by \citet{Lew26}.} emitters and detectors.
-As far as photons are concerned, we will frequently refer to the wave-particle dualism \citep{Ein05a} by quoting their energy~$h\,\nu$, where $h = 6.626\,070\,040 \times 10^{-34}$\,J\,s is Planck's constant (CODATA, 2014) and, at the same time, characterize them by their frequency~$\nu$ and wavelength~$\lambda$.
+As far as photons are concerned, we will frequently refer to the wave-particle dualism \citep{Ein05a} by quoting their energy~$E_\nu = h\,\nu$, where $h = 6.626\,070\,040 \times 10^{-34}$\,J\,s is Planck's constant (CODATA, 2014) and, at the same time, characterize them by their frequency~$\nu$ and wavelength~$\lambda$.
 The System~S is either at rest in a putative aether system~S$_{\rm p}$ or moves with a velocity~$\vec{v}$ relative to S$_{\rm p}$.

-The important questions are whether such a preferred aether system, in which the propagation of photons is isotropic with a speed of light in vacuum~$c_0 = 299\,792\,458~\m\,\s^{-1}$ (exact) \citep[][p.\,22]{BIPM} is compatible with physical experiments in laboratory systems and if\,--\,should the answer be in the affirmative\,--\,theoretical and/or experimental methods can be devised to determine the speed~$v$.
+The important questions are whether such a preferred aether system, in which the propagation of photons is isotropic with a speed of light in vacuum $c_0~=~299\,792\,458~\m\,\s^{-1}$~(exact) \citep[][p.\,22]{BIPM} is compatible with physical experiments in laboratory systems and if\,--\,should the answer be in the affirmative\,--\,experimental methods can be devised to determine the speed~$v$.